2018–19 Southeastern Louisiana Lady Lions basketball team

 The 2018–19 Southeastern Louisiana Lady Lions basketball team represented Southeastern Louisiana University during the 2018–19 NCAA Division I women's basketball season.
-The Lady Lions were led by second year head coach Ayla Guzzardo, and played their home games at the University Center as members of the Southland Conference.
-They finished the season 9–20, 4–14 in Southland play to finish in a tie for last place.
+The Lady Lions were led by second-year head coach Ayla Guzzardo, and played their home games at the University Center in Hammond, Louisiana as members of the Southland Conference.
+They finished the season 9–20, 4–14 in Southland play, to finish in a tie for last place.
 They failed to qualify for the Southland women's tournament.

 Previous season

 The Lady Lions finished the 2017–18 season with an 8–21 overall record and a 7–11 record in Southland play to finish in ninth place.
 They failed to qualify for the Southland women's tournament.